KTH/kurs-pm-web/README.md

 ### Secrets for Development

 Secrets during local development are stored in a `.env` file in the root of your project.
-This file should be in .gitignore.
+This file should be in `.gitignore`.
 It needs to contain at least LDAP connection URI and password in order for authentication to work properly.

 Secrets (names, passwords, keys, and uri:s) for dev and prod are stored in the the course information project’s Azure key vault.

-API

 ```sh
 LDAP_BASE=OU=UG,DC=ref,DC=ug,DC=kth,DC=se